Tinka8ell/oop_java_exercises/README.md

 * As all the tests pass!
 I feel I should add some more to check for some basic edge cases that are missing.
 * New tests actually pass!

+### Extension Two

+* Refactored by inserting a Feline class for all cats to inherit from!
+* New tests actually pass!